 If you’re only planning on using your iPrimus broadband for light tasks like browsing the web, doing online banking, catching up with friends’ videos and photos and so on, then you should find iPrimus’ 250GB plan more than enough.
 However if you’re someone that watches a lot of Netflix, Stan, BINGE or other streaming services, we’d highly recommend you go for one of the unlimited plans – the peace of mind is worth the small extra cost.

 The “NBN numbers” you see in connection to plans reflect the download speed that you can expect in perfect conditions.
 NBN25 is about the speed of the best ADSL connection, but if you’re streaming video or in a household with multiple people, NBN50 will help make sure everyone is able to use the internet without buffering.
-NBN100 is available only on some connections and is for those who want the fastest downloads possible (such as for video game updates).
+NBN100 and the ultra-fast NBN250 are available only on some connection types, and is for those who want the fastest downloads possible (such as for video game updates).

 If you sign up to a 12-month contract plan, iPrimus will supply you the right modem for your NBN connection type.
 You can use your own if you have one (as long as it’s not locked to another internet provider) but for the best results, there’s every reason to use the one supplied by iPrimus.

-Yes, you can sign up without a contract – but you’ll have to pay $99 up front for the connection and your modem – still a very reasonable price compared to buying a modem yourself.
+Yes, you can sign up without a contract – but you’ll have to pay $99 up front for the connection and your modem, along with $15 for postage and handling – still a very reasonable price compared to buying a modem yourself.

 No – you’ll need to return it if and when you cancel either your Fetch TV service or your iPrimus connection.
 You can optionally buy a Fetch TV box outright from major electronics retailers, and then use it with your iPrimus unlimited-data service.